jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   self.assertEqual(list(), [])

-the test passes, this is how to make an empty list_
+the test passes.
+This is how to make an empty list_

 refactor: make it better
 #################################################################################